Gld3n/olly_weather/README.md

 better separation of concerns and readability, and I also wanted to challenge myself giving it a try.
 - Implemented [pattern matching](https://docs.flutter.dev/cookbook/networking/fetch-data#3-convert-the-response-into-a-custom-dart-object) for the API response, making parsing straightforward.
 - Polymorphic widgets (WeatherScaffold, ActionButton) for better code organization and reusability.
+- Designed mobile-first and responsive UI using LayoutBuilder and MediaQueries.

 ## Potential improvements